ucb-bar/esp-llvm/README.md

 The backend is structured similarly to most other LLVM backends and tries to use the tablegen format as much as possible.
-The description of the instructions are found in RISCVInstFormats.td, and RISCVInstrInfo*.td.
-The registers are described in RISCVRegisterInfo.td and the calling convention is described in RISCVCallingConv.td.
+The description of the instructions are found in `RISCVInstFormats.td`, and `RISCVInstrInfo*.td`.
+The registers are described in `RISCVRegisterInfo.td` and the calling convention is described in `RISCVCallingConv.td`.

 The instructions are defined using the LLVM IR DAG format, and simple instructions that use pre-existing LLVM IR operations should be very easy to add.
-The instructions are divided into separate files based on their extension, e.g. atomic operations are defined in RISCVInstInfoA.td.
+The instructions are divided into separate files based on their extension, e.g. atomic operations are defined in `RISCVInstInfoA.td`.
 Instructions implemented with these patterns are simply matched against the programs LLVM IR DAG for selection.
-More complicated instructions can use C++ to perform custom lowering of the LLVM IR in RISCVISelLowering.cpp.
+More complicated instructions can use C++ to perform custom lowering of the LLVM IR in `RISCVISelLowering.cpp`.
 Combining of multiple LLVM IR nodes into single target instructions is also possible using C++ in the same file.
-In general RISCVISelLowering.cpp sets up the lowering based on the ISA and the specific subtargets features.
+In general `RISCVISelLowering.cpp` sets up the lowering based on the ISA and the specific subtargets features.

 This backend does not include all features of a backend but is focused on